AztecProtocol/aztec-packages/docs/docs/migration_notes.md

 ```

 ### [Aztec.nr] Changes to contract definition

-We've migrated aztec macros to use a newly introduce meta programming feature of Noir.
-With this transition there are a few changes that need to be done to contracts:
+We've migrated the Aztec macros to use the newly introduce meta programming Noir feature.
+Due to being Noir-based, the new macros are less obscure and can be more easily modified.

+As part of this transition, some changes need to be applied to Aztec contracts:

+- The top level `contract` block needs to have the `#[aztec]` macro applied to it.
+- All `#[aztec(name)]` macros are renamed to `#[name]`.
+- The storage struct (the one that gets the `#[storage]` macro applied) but be generic over a `Context` type, and all state variables receive this type as their last generic type parameter.

 ```diff
 + use dep::aztec::macros::aztec;